-Appointments to the board of directors of the Group are governed by a shareholders' agreement ("the Agreement") between the two shareholders of DTPGH, DTUK (a subsidiary of DTC) and IIO1L (a subsidiary of IILP) that jointly control that company through a common class of ordinary shares and indirectly DTPG.
-The Agreement requires that all boards within the Group comprise four directors, with two directors appointed by each shareholder.
+Appointments to the board of directors of the Group are governed by a shareholders' agreement ("the Agreement") between the three shareholders of DTPWEH, DTUK (a subsidiary of DTC), IIO1L (a subsidiary of IILP) and CEPCON (a subsidiary of Chubu Electric Power Co., Inc. ("Chubu")) that jointly control that company through a common class of ordinary shares and indirectly DTPWE.
+The Agreement requires that all boards within the Group comprise five directors, with two directors appointed by DTUK and IIO1L and one director appointed by Chubu.
 Consequent upon these arrangements between the shareholders, no Group company has a nomination committee and the performance of the boards is not evaluated.